Skip to main content Skip to footer

 • Make sure your waste is properly sorted!
 Unfortunately, not everything is recyclable or compostable.

-• Place carts in the designated pick up location.
+• Place waste in the designated pick up location.

 • Clear snow and ice from the area around the carts in the winter, and never place the carts on a snowbank.